rumpampampum/Getting-and-Cleaning-Data-Course-Project/README.md

 + Renamed the headers of the trimmed dataset into appropriate names (e.g., removed special characters, etc)
 + Computed the average of each variable for each subject and activity (this is now the tidy dataset)
 + Exported the tidy data set as "tidy_data.txt"

+These steps are generated in run_analysis.R code to get the tidy dataset.